grafana/tempo/docs/tempo/website/configuration/_index.md

     # Limit used for search requests if none is set by the caller
     [search_default_result_limit: <int> | default = 20]

-    # The maximum limit allowed for search requests, higher limits will be truncated
+    # The maximum quantity of trace results that will be searched for, imposed as a limit within the server.
-    # Default is 0, which does not apply a limit
+    # The default value of 0 does not limit the quantity of trace results.
     [search_max_result_limit: <int> | default = 0]

     # config of the worker that connects to the query frontend